aspanu/block-xbox-game-pass-snooping/README.md

 ## 🎯 What It Does

-- Prevents Windows “Game Detection” and Xbox Game Bar services from scanning all drives for `.exe` files.
+- Prevents Windows “Game Detection” and Xbox Game Bar services from scanning all drives.
-- Disables scheduled tasks and registry flags that make the Xbox app list your Steam / Epic / GOG games.
+- Disables registry flags and scheduled tasks that auto-add Steam/Epic/GOG titles.
-- Keeps `Gaming Services` active so **Game Pass games, cloud saves, and achievements** continue to work.
+- Keeps Game Pass downloads, cloud saves, and achievements fully working.
+- (Optional) **DeepClean** mode disables Xbox Live background services and telemetry so “last played” no longer updates for non-Game Pass games.
-- Optional: clears the Xbox app’s cached list of previously detected non-Store games.
+- (Optional) Clears cached lists of previously detected non-Store games.
 - Fully reversible — run with `-Undo` to restore defaults.

 ---